Assembler Use Cases

 Author Name

-If the start page serves as the preface, then use the preface title as the page title (or set the preface-title attribute).
+If the start page serves as the preface, and you want the preface to have a title, then set the preface-title (or assembly-navtitle) attribute.

 Author Name